JoaoCampos07/Docker/General-questions.md

 ### Each commands i have in the docker file ?
 We have :
 - From : `Specify Base image.
-To start the container __From__ a basic operation system base image`
+To start the container __From__ a basic __operation system base image__`
-- Workdir : `To set a specific dir, after this command all follwing commands will be executed using that working dir.`
+- Workdir : `To set a specific dir, after this command all follwing commands will be executed in that working dir.`
 - COPY : `to copy files or directories`
 - Add : `to add files or directories`
 - Run : `to execute some OS commands (Linux or Windows)`
 - Env : `to set a environment variable`
 - Expose : `to define the port where the container should run`
 - User : `to choose each user account wiil run the application`
-- Cmd : `To specify the command that should be executured when we start a container`
+- Cmd : `To specify the command that should be executed when we start a container`
-- Entrypoint : `To specify the command that should be executured when we start a container`
+- Entrypoint : `To specify the command that should be executed when we start a container`

 ### What the field `ENTRYPOINT` does in the Docker file ?
 The `ENTRYPOINT` field allows us to configure a container that will run as an executable.
 The `ENTRYPOINT` defines the process whose lifetime controls the lifetime of the container.